Dominic McGlinchey: Internment and Irish republicanism

 The choice of McGlinchey and Hughes to join the Provisionals was probably, Dillon speculates, based on its local image.
 Particularly in the clubs and bars McGlinchey frequented, "young Provisionals quickly acquired a hero-worship status", and the movement was rooted in the same romantic nationalism that he had grown up with.
 Having joined the IRA's South Derry Brigade, he almost immediately went on the run.
 Often going south for days or weeks at a time, he was able to avoid immediate re-internment.
-His training, McGlinchey claimed, was rudimentary, later saying "I just picked it up as I went along".
+His training, McGlinchey said, was rudimentary, later stating: "I just picked it up as I went along".
 Although he occasionally attended IRA training camps with Hughes—who showed an innate aptitude for marksmanship—McGlinchey's skills were in organising and logistics.

 McGlinchey was arrested in 1973 for possession of guns, for which he received 18 months imprisonment.
 Back in Long Kesh, he recommenced his studies in politics and history.
 This time the class leaders were not old Border campaigners, but relatively young Provisionals.
 During the period of his incarceration, the external leadership were in secret negotiations with the British government and was considering a ceasefire.
 McGlinchey did not approve, telling Hughes that he felt that there was an element within the Army Council that was insufficiently committed to the armed struggle.